andresparraarze/tio-tongo/Develop/gist-template.md

 These are components that tell us what we should expect according to what we put inside '[]' that will be expected to be received.

 ### Bracket Expressions
+these look and match for any character that is located in the square brackets an example to this would be [yY] [eE] [sS] which would look and match yes and YES.

 ### Greedy and Lazy Match